chilops/workbook/Interview & Concepts.md

 \

-For example, you might use a ConfigMap to store database connection strings, API keys, or environment-specific settings.
+For example, you might use a ConfigMap to store **database connection** strings (ex.
+DB name), API keys, or environment-specific settings.
 The app can then read these settings at runtime and use them accordingly.

 \